antoniomusciano/py/README.md

+# py
-# An assortment of my python code/scripts
+An assortment of my python scripts